goktu/ADama/index.md

 if l == 0 and (m > 1 or n > 1):
     nc[(x - 1) % L , (y + z) % L] = 0
 ```
 Next step is tuning the neighborhood for an optimal configuration.
-For this, occupancy ranges for Moore and von Neumann neighborhoods are added.
+To achieve this, limits to Moore and von Neumann neighborhood occupancies are added.

 <img src="img/7_tuning.png" alt="hi" class="inline"/>